Language of God

 Collins warns against betting on a literal Genesis occurrence, then ventures into paleontology dogma (Pg 93), failing to include recent creationist evidence that disputes long-held scientific beliefs.
 He proffers no evidence when accepting the claim that extinct “kinds” are the missing transitional forms.
 There are NO transitional forms in the fossil record!

 Collins introduces Darwin’s assertion (which he ultimately adopts) that God may have “created a few original forms capable of self-development” (Pg 98).
 Then biologists misuse anthropomorphic terms like “strategy” saying that bugs develop a strategy to overcome pesticides.
 Ridiculous!
+God engineered rapid adaptation into the 4-dimensional genome.

-If self-development is possible, the most intelligent strategist in all God’s creation would, by now, have a bigger penis!
+If self-development was possible, the most intelligent strategist in all God’s creation would, by now, have a bigger penis!
 Kindly pardon my graphic dramatization of this fundamental evidence needed to illustrate the truth that the self-development fairy tale has NO merit whatever.

 Emulating Darwin, Collins takes pains to point out possible harmonious interpretations, but instead of accepting the Bible as true, and reconciling the current nascent state of struggling science with it, Collins incorrectly proclaims “no serious biologist today doubts the theory of evolution to explain the marvelous complexity and diversity of life” (Pg 99).
 He should visit Institute for Creation Research or Answers in Genesis or Creation.com for enlightenment by an ever-growing body of scientists whose compelling evidence refutes his assertion.